lindapu-1/TargetControl/README.md

 ## Related paper
-The code is based on the implementation of the following paper:
+The code is based on the implementation of the following papers:

 Training-free layout control with cross-attention guidance.